Glen or Glenda: Legacy

 In his book Cult Movies 3, Danny Peary suggests this is actually a radical, if ineptly made, film that presents a far more personal story than is contained in films by more well-respected auteurs.

 In 1994, Tim Burton chronicled the troubled production of Glen or Glenda in Ed Wood.
 The film includes re-creations of several key scenes, including Lugosi's narration and Glen's plea for his girlfriend's understanding at the end of the film.

-This film was the inspiration of the characters, Glen and Glenda, in the Chucky franchise.
+The characters Glen and Glenda in the film Seed of Chucky, the fifth film in the Child's Play series, were named after the film.

 Director David Lynch has named the film as one of his favorites.

+The mascot of Plan 9 from Bell Labs, the name of which is a reference to one of Wood's other films, Plan 9 from Outer Space, is a bunny named "Glenda".